ArthurMialon/StarterApiNodejs/README.md

 # StarterApiNodejs
 This a starter (not really a framework.. yet) to build api with nodeJs and mongoDB.

+#How to use
+Clone the repo
+  $ cd /path/to/dir
+  $ npm install

+Documentation coming soon.

 # Todo
 - Upgrading socket system
 - Add configuration for request error